Hermitian Yang-Mills connections on pullback bundles: Introduction

 \subsection{Outline:}

-In Section \ref{sec:setup}, we gather some of the results we need on the hermitian Yang--Mills equation, slope stability, and the structure one obtains on sections and tensors from a fibration.
-In Section \ref{sec:adiabaticslopes}, we introduce the notion of adiabatic slopes and discuss when the pullback of a non-stable bundle is unstable for adiabatic polarisations.
+In Section \ref{sec:setup}, we gather some of the results we need on the hermitian Yang--Mills equation, slope stability, and the structure one obtains on sections and tensors from a holomorphic submersion with connected fibres.
+In Section \ref{sec:adiabaticslopes}, we introduce the notion of adiabatic slopes and discuss when the pullback of a strictly unstable bundle is strictly unstable for adiabatic polarisations.
 Section \ref{sec:stable} proves the main result in the stable case via constructing approximate solutions to the HYM equation in Section \ref{sec:stableapprox}, before showing in Section \ref{sec:nonlinear} how this can be perturbed to a genuine solution.
 Section \ref{sec:semistable} deals with the more technical semistable case.
 Finally, in Section \ref{sec:examples} we investigate the consequences of the main results in some examples.